-Pursuant to Commission Rule 231, Respondent states that he was licensed to practice law status.
-Respondent is not licensed to practice in any administrative agency.

-Central Districts of the Illinois Federal District Courts, and the United States Supreme Court.
+Pursuant to Commission Rule 231, Respondent states that he was licensed to practice law in the State of Illinois on May 12, 1989.
+Respondent is admitted to practice in the Northern and Central Districts of the Illinois Federal District Courts, and the United States Supreme Court.
 Respondent was licensed to practice law in the State of Minnesota but is currently in inactive

-Dated: July

-July 6, 2021
+Dated: July 6, 2021 Respectfully submitted,

-Respectfully submitted,